Other recent blogs

 - Message Queue Telemetry Transport (MQTT): One of the most preferred protocols for IoT devices, MQTT collects data from various electronic devices and supports remote device monitoring.
 It is a subscribe/publish protocol that runs over Transmission Control Protocol (TCP), which means it supports event-driven message exchange through wireless networks.
 MQTT is mainly used in devices which are economical and requires less power and memory.
 For instance, fire detectors, car sensors, smart watches, and apps for text-based messaging.

 - Constrained Application Protocol (CoAP): CoAP is an internet-utility protocol for restricted gadgets.
-Using this protocol, the client can send a request to the server and the server can send back the response to the client in HTTP.
-For light-weight implementation, it makes use of UDP (User Datagram Protocol) and reduces space usage.
+Using this protocol, the client can send a request to the server, and the server can send the response back to the client in HTTP.
+For light-weight implementation, it uses UDP (User Datagram Protocol) and reduces space usage.
 The protocol uses binary data format EXL (Efficient XML Interchanges).
 CoAP protocol is used mainly in automation, mobiles, and microcontrollers.
 The protocol sends a request to the application endpoints such as appliances at homes and sends back the response of services and resources in the application.

-- Advanced Message Queuing Protocol (AMQP): AMQP is a software layer protocol for message-oriented middleware environment that provides routing and queuing.
-It is used for reliable point-to-point connection and supports the seamless and secure exchange of data between the connected devices and the cloud.
-AMQP consists of three separate components namely Exchange, Message Queue, and Binding.
-All these three components ensure a secure and successful exchange and storage of messages.
-It also helps in establishing the relationship of one message with the other.
-AMQP protocol is mainly used in the banking industry.
-Whenever a message is sent by a server, the protocol tracks the message until each message is delivered to the intended users/destinations without failure.
+- Advanced Message Queuing Protocol (AMQP): AMQP is a software layer protocol for message-oriented middleware environments that provides routing and queuing.
+It is used for reliable point-to-point connections and supports seamless and secure data exchange between connected devices and the cloud.
+AMQP consists of three separate components: Exchange, Message Queue, and Binding.
+These three components ensure a secure and successful exchange and storage of messages and help establish the relationship between messages.
+The AMQP protocol is mainly used in the banking industry.
+Whenever a server sends a message, the protocol tracks it until each message is delivered to the intended users/destinations without failure.

 - Machine-to-Machine (M2M) Communication Protocol: It is an open industry protocol built to provide remote application management of IoT devices.
 M2M communication protocols are cost-effective and use public networks.
-It creates an environment where two machines communicate and exchange data.
-This protocol supports the self-monitoring of machines and allows the systems to adapt according to the changing environment.
+They create an environment where two machines communicate and exchange data.
+This protocol supports machine self-monitoring and allows systems to adapt to the changing environment.
 M2M communication protocols are used for smart homes, automated vehicle authentication, vending machines, and ATM machines.

-- Extensible Messaging and Presence Protocol (XMPP): The XMPP is uniquely designed.
-It uses a push mechanism to exchange messages in real-time.
-XMPP is flexible and can integrate with the changes seamlessly.
-Developed using open XML (Extensible Markup Language), XMPP works as a presence indicator showing the availability status of the servers or devices transmitting or receiving messages.
-Other than the instant messaging apps such as Google Talk and WhatsApp, XMPP is also used in online gaming, news websites, and Voice over Internet Protocol (VoIP).
+- Extensible Messaging and Presence Protocol (XMPP): XMPP is uniquely designed.
+It uses a push mechanism to exchange messages in real time.
+XMPP is flexible and can integrate with changes seamlessly.
+Developed using open XML (Extensible Markup Language), XMPP is a presence indicator showing the availability status of the servers or devices transmitting or receiving messages.
+In addition to instant messaging apps such as Google Talk and WhatsApp, XMPP is also used in online gaming, news websites, and Voice over Internet Protocol (VoIP).

-IoT protocols offers a secured environment for exchange of data
+IoT standards & protocols offer a secured environment for exchange of data

-As per an article published by Forbes, approximately “32,000 smart homes and businesses are at risk of leaking data.”
-Therefore, it becomes important to explore the potentials of IoT protocols and standards, which creates a secure environment.
-Using these protocols, local gateways and other connected devices can communicate and exchange data with the cloud.
+According to Forbes, approximately “32,000 smart homes and businesses are at risk of leaking data.”
+Therefore, exploring the potential of IoT protocols and standards becomes important to create a secure environment.
+Local gateways and other connected devices can use these protocols to communicate and exchange data with the cloud.